 While dams have eliminated upstream sediment supply, aggregate and dredger mining has removed sediment stored in the river channel and floodplain.
 In-channel mining has excavated deep pits in the river channel.
 Because these pits are deep, they capture all bedload in transport from upstream, thus acting as semi-permanent sinks for any coarse sediment transport and depriving downstream reaches of bedload supply.
-Since sediment supply to the lower river has been cut off by upstream dams, the river cannot recover from past in-channel mining.
-These pits will persist as permanent features in the river channel.
+Since sediment supply to the lower river has been cut off by upstream dams, the river channel.
 Some of the impacts associated with these pits include: replacement of natural channel features such as bars, riffles, and pools with large, lake-like pits; loss or degradation of rearing habitat for juvenile salmonids; elimination of salmonid spawning habitat; creation of habitat for warm-water, non-native fish that prey on juvenile salmonids, and impairment of sediment transport continuity.